The Normanskill, Albany, NY

 Old Krumkill Road bridge foundation.

 Steep and slippery.
-This is where I used to go in a hundred feet from the 2009 boat slide.
-I have ropes, fore and aft, so I could "guide" my craft into the water, hopefully without breaking my neck.
-The kayak is nearly indestructible, too.
+I have ropes, fore and aft, so I can “guide” my craft into the water, hopefully without breaking my neck.
+At least the kayak is nearly indestructible.